 4. Stress that has nothing to do with the relationship

-5. Disagreements, calmly and without contempt
+5. Disagreements — calmly, and without contempt

 7. Their shared future

-Stable couples regularly imagine the future together — where they might live, what a good year looks like, what they are working towards.
-This sits in what the Gottmans call "creating shared meaning": the sense that the relationship is building something jointly.
+Stable couples regularly imagine the future together — where they might live, what a good year looks like, what they are working toward individually and as a unit.
+The Gottmans call this "creating shared meaning": the ongoing project of building a jointly constructed symbolic life — not just co-ordinating logistics, but developing a shared sense of direction and purpose for the relationship.

 8. What is going well